climateinteractive/SDEverywhere/README.md

 Test your installation by building and running test models in the `models` directory, and then comparing SDEverywhere output to Vensim x64 output.
 Each model has its own directory under `models` with the same name as the model.
 ~~~
-cd $SDE_HOME/tools
+cd models/arrays
-./sdetest arrays
+sde test arrays
 ~~~

 If that worked OK, you have installed everything needed to use SDEverywhere.
 You can test *all* the test models too.
 ~~~
-cd $SDE_HOME/tools
+cd src/tests
-./sdetestall
+./modeltests
 ~~~

 ## Sample models

-Since you installed the `sde` command globally, you can run it from anywhere.
-The following examples use the setup that comes with SDEverywhere, but you can structure the directories any way you want.
-Look at the `sdetest` script for a complete sequence of commands using this setup.

-The Vensim `.mdl` file is located in the `models` directory in a folder with the base name of the `.mdl` file.
+The sample Vensim models located in the `models` directory in a folder with the base name of the `.mdl` file.
 The C code will be written with the same base name in the `build` directory.

 The following models are included as samples and test cases for various Vensim features.